My motivation to support Pancreatic Cancer UK

 1) Apocalypse Ultramarathon.
 A four-loop trail course based around the Four Horsemen of the Apocalypse.
 A hilly trail race with option to run between 10-50 miles (9/5/26 - booked).

 2) Zamek w Malborku Parkrun.
 Aiming to complete my first Parkrun alphabet with a 'Z' in Poland over the May Bank Holiday weekend.
-Doubling up as an early birthday celebration (23/5/26 - travel to be booked).
+Doubling up as an early birthday celebration (23/5/26 - travel booked).

 Jun 2026